 Welcome to my website.
 My name is Nicole LoPresti.
 I made this website so you could learn more about me.
 I also have a blog, please check the link above for my blog musings.
 I post about work, family, and friends.
+I have a big family and a beautiful husband!
 I have a few celebrity friends because I worked in the Hip-Hop industry at a time when new talent was emerging.
 I was Pulitzer -Prize winner and Grammy award winner, Kendrick Lamar’s first interview at XXL Magazine.
 Also, I was The Paley Center in New York City’s guest speaker, Krondon’s, first interview for Vibe Magazine!
 Now, he’s on the show “Black Lightening” on the CW11 network.
 I interned and was then hired by the first person to review the first ever Drake mixtape!
 Now, he’s the biggest star in the world.

 I guess you could say I put the hop in hip.
 Plus, I have bunny teeth! 🐇

 I’m a journalist with a magazine editing background and experience in event planning, social media coordinating, and web design.
 I’ve managed retail stores as well under the tutelage of retail industry heavyweights like Maria Farmer, Judy M. Collins, Kathy Maher, and Sharon Ramsey.

 I went to Monmouth University and hope to be taking Early Education classes next semester.
 I’m a child-care provider with State Credentials from the Health/Child Services department.
 I’ve completed fingerprinting at Identego and underwent a through background check.
 I also had to undergo a physical with doctor’s consent that I am cleared to work with children including a drug test.
 I like that I did all this for my new career.